Utopia is a 71-meter displacement yacht built of steel. At her launch, she was the largest Feadship ever built.

 The yacht is powered by 2 Caterpillar marine engines.
 Which bring her a top speed of 16 knots.
 Her cruising speed is 14 knots.
 She has a range of 5,000nm.

-In 2018 she was send back to Feadship for a 10 week refit.
+In 2018 she was sent back to Feadship for a 10-week refit.
 Her interiors were redecorated and she received a new hull coating

 In 1993 the company was sold to AT&T (American Telephone & Telegraph Co) for US$ 11.5 billion.

-Keith’s widow Helen McCaw kept the 38 meter Feadship Katrion until early 2015.
+Keith’s widow Helen McCaw kept the 38 meters Feadship Katrion until early 2015.
 When she sold her to Dutch millionaire Laurens Last.